SebKuzminsky/MazakVQC1540/Bøn-README.md

 pwmgen.00.value moves the tool in the +X direction (ie moves the table in the -X direction).

 Y: Negative control voltage moves spindle away from operator.
+We set pwmgen.01.scale to -1 so that a positive pwmgen.01.value moves the tool in the +Y direction.
 Spindle drifts towards operator slowly - badly tuned servo amp?

 Z: Spindle drifts upwards slowly - badly tuned Z servo amp?
 Negative control voltage moves spindle down (-0.005 is a nice slow pace).